Tyler Loop: Baltimore Ravens

 Loop was drafted by the Baltimore Ravens in the sixth round (186th overall) in the 2025 NFL draft.
-On August 16, 2025, after making 5 of 6 field goals in the Ravens 31–13 preseason win over the Dallas Cowboys, Loop was officially designated as the Ravens new placekicker.
+On August 16, 2025, after making 5 of 6 field goals in the Ravens 31–13 preseason win over the Dallas Cowboys, Loop was officially designated as the Ravens new placekicker to replace Justin Tucker, who had been released during the offseason.

+2025 season

+In Week 18, Loop missed a game-winning 44-yard field goal wide right against the Pittsburgh Steelers that would have sent the Ravens to the playoffs, sending the Steelers to the postseason instead.
+Loop explained that he mishit the ball, hitting it too low on his foot.
+He made all but three kicks during the rest of the season, including every other attempt under 50 yards.